-Entries are now being taken for the 9th Edition of the 6633 Arctic Ultra, which will once again take place in the Canadian Arctic between the Yukon and the Northwest Territories.
-The race will start from Eagle Plains (Yukon) on March 10th 2017 with the 120 mile race finishing at Fort McPherson (NWT) whilst the 350 mile race continues to the finish line on the banks of the Arctic Ocean at Tuktoyaktuk (NWT).
+Entries will be open on Tuesday 25th April for the 10th Edition of the 6633 Arctic Ultra, which will once again take place in the Canadian Arctic between the Yukon and the Northwest Territories.
+The race will start from Eagle Plains (Yukon) on March 9th 2018 with the 120 mile race finishing at Fort McPherson (NWT) whilst the 350 mile race continues to the finish line on the banks of the Arctic Ocean at Tuktoyaktuk (NWT).

 Your race entry will include the planned accommodation during the journey to the start at both Dawson and Eagle Plains and for those returning from Tuktoyaktuk, the accommodation at Eagle Plains after the 350 mile race (excluding food and drink).

 Note 2 – If you are entering the 120 mile race it is assumed that you will return to Whitehorse on the conclusion of your event.
-Flying from Inuvik is the most logical option, therefore unless you have other plans, you will need to arrange your flight out from Inuvik on either Tuesday 14th or Wednesday 15th (or possible Monday 13th if you are quick enough and the weather is kind enough to allow the race to start on time).
-As a guide, the flight cost is likely to be in the region of $330CAN and should be booked directly and paid for by you through the Airline, Air North (we can advise you of the details and whilst we have never encountered a problem with athletes booking at the time, for peace of mind, booking in advance is advisable).
+Flying from Inuvik is the most logical option, therefore unless you have other plans, you will need to arrange your flight out from Inuvik on either Tuesday 13th or Wednesday 14th.
+As a guide, the flight cost is likely to be in the region of $300CAN and for peace of mind, should be booked in advance through Air North who are the airline company offering the daily service.

-However, if as a 120 mile athlete you wish to remain with the event until the conclusion of the 350 mile race and consequently return with the race convoy to Whitehorse by road, you will need to enter the 120 mile (staying with event) option.
+However, if as a 120 mile athlete you wish to remain with the event until the conclusion of the 350 mile race and consequently return with the race convoy to Whitehorse by road, please do contact us directly to discuss.
+It is possible to do so, but there will be an additional charge of £250.
 Staying with the race to its conclusion does mean you will get to see the Ice Road in its full glory, will allow you time to possibly go Dog Sledding in Inuvik, enable you to see Tuktoyaktuk on the banks of the Arctic Ocean, more opportunity to see the Northern Lights, which in past years have had their most spectacular displays whilst in Tuk and to enjoy the incredible friendship that forms every year between the whole group.
 The race and the racers still competing still remain the priority, but you will continue along the race route using the same facilities (good and bad, comfortable and uncomfortable, cold and warm) as the organiser and race(rs) will be using.

 CANCELLATION FEE: From the time of booking until September 30th all cancelled bookings will be subject to a £500 cancellation charge.
 From October 1st to January 31st all cancelled bookings will be subject to a £1000 cancellation charge.
 From February 1st to February 28th all cancelled bookings will be subject to a £2000 cancellation charge.
 After the 1st March cancelled bookings or non attendance at the race will result in a 100% of the entry fee cancellation charge.